CHEX 2026 - WHAT IT TAKES TO MAKE IT HAPPEN

 What does it take to make community-led health happen?

-Our focus will be on the role that people play in the heart of this work.
+With a wide range of real-life examples and stories from across the network, the event really highlighted the role that people play in the heart of this work.
 Those who work within our struggling systems do crucial yet invisible work in and for our communities, not only supporting those in need of help, but catching things before they fall.

 Our chair, speaker and listeners